 In addition to unique architecture, Carmel-by-the-Sea is also famous for its beautiful secret alleys that complete its charming look.
 The town is easily walkable and on this map of Carmel-by-the-Sea, you can find the cutest cottages and nicest alleys.
 Once you are done with your walking tour, you can enjoy Carmel’s famous white sand beach.

 By Tatiana from Family Road Trip Guru

 18. Ellijay, Georgia

 One of the most charming towns in the US to visit is the town of Ellijay, Georgia.
-This peaceful town is also commonly known as the “Apple Capital of the state of Georgia”, and even has an annual Apple festival in October where people can have fun and eat some delicious apples.
+This peaceful town is also commonly known as the “Apple Capital of the state of Georgia”, and even has an annual Apple Festival in October where people can have fun and eat some delicious apples.

-Aside from the apples, the town is also known for its many beautiful rivers and trails that surrounds this place.
+Aside from the apples, the town is also known for the many beautiful rivers and trails that surround this place.
 In fact, one of the most popular things to do here is to visit Amicalola Falls State Park where you can enjoy beautiful waterfalls, amazing hikes, as well as enjoy a peaceful day being surrounded by nature and wildlife.
 Visitors who come here will also find that there are many rivers surrounding this town which means tubing is also another popular thing to do, as you’ll sit in a tube and float peacefully down the river.

 And if you’re looking for a place to stay, then one place that comes to mind is the Overlook Inn, which provides polished woody rooms in a rustic area that is surrounded by mountainous views all around.
 But if you are wanting to take things even further, you should try glamping in the mountains as it is an experience unlike any other.